AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

-\textbf{Method Replication} At this subphase, the method implementations are collaboratively reproduced by the code and the research agents.
-The code agent generates code snippets informed by the preceding summary, data attributes, and relevant domain knowledge derived from the Paper Lineage.
-The research agent evaluates the alignment of generated code with the summary, providing feedback and updating the summary as needed.
-Specifically, the code agent first produces an initial implementation, which undergoes subsequent refinement to ensure executability.
-Drawing inspiration from the software engineering field, which utilizes unit testing for debugging, the code agent samples data batches to ensure the code implementation at this stage.
-Furthermore, we observe that most errors occurred in the internal computations of the model functions.
-The code agent supports debugging data flow by printing data properties at crucial locations.
-The research agent reflects the code implementation details against the summary, highlighting any mismatches and updating the summary accordingly.
-This iterative collaboration continues until the code achieves full alignment with the methods described in the summary, at which point the research agent submits the code.
-After this subphase, the method proposed in the paper is reproduced and ready for subsequent experiments.
+\textbf{Method Replication.} This stage is dedicated to implementing the method.
+The code agent synthesizes code snippets and resolves errors by leveraging established context, including the paper summary, inferred data attributes, and domain knowledge retrieved from the Paper Lineage.
+Simultaneously, the research agent validates the generated code against the method summary, providing corrective feedback while dynamically updating the summary to steer the implementation.
+The code agent begins by generating an initial implementation, which is then iteratively refined through a collaborative mechanism.
+While the code agent debugs potential errors in model computations by inspecting data flow properties, the research agent validates the code against the paper summary, updating the summary to guide the code agent in resolving any identified discrepancies The research agent chooses to submit the code once it fully aligns with the paper.

-\textbf{Experiments Execution} The third subphase focuses on generating the implementation of the overall experimental process.
-Adhering to a pipeline similar to the previous subphase, the code agent and research agent collaborate to ensure the experimental code accurately reflects the implementation settings in the instructions and papers.
-To accelerate refinement and debugging, sampling data batches for unit testing is also integrated into code execution during this subphase, which significantly shortens the execution time.
-Furthermore, to avoid missing some epoch-related settings during unit testing, the code agent generates the full experiment implementations and accelerates execution using control flow statements like \texttt{break} and \texttt{continue}.
+\textbf{Experiments Execution} This phase is dedicated to the implementation of the full experimental pipeline.
+Leveraging the established dual-agent loop, the system verifies that the code correctly reflects the experimental settings from the source paper.
+We continue to employ mini-batch sampling to accelerate debugging.
+To validate epoch-related configurations, the code agent generates the complete experiment script equipped with early-exit mechanisms, such as \texttt{break}.
+This enables a rapid dry run to validate the pipeline prior to full training.

+This phase concludes with a comprehensive refactoring process to remove unnecessary debug settings and clean up the generated code.